Call of Cthulhu (role-playing game): Mechanics

 The players take the roles of ordinary people drawn into the realm of the mysterious: detectives, criminals, scholars, artists, war veterans, etc. Often, happenings begin innocently enough, until more and more of the workings behind the scenes are revealed.
 As the characters learn more of the true horrors of the world and the irrelevance of humanity, their sanity (represented by "Sanity Points", abbreviated SAN) inevitably withers away.
 The game includes a mechanism for determining how damaged a character's sanity is at any given point; encountering the horrific beings usually triggers a loss of SAN points.
 To gain the tools they need to defeat the horrors – mystic knowledge and magic – the characters may end up losing some of their sanity, though other means such as pure firepower or simply outsmarting one's opponents also exist.
 CoC has a reputation as a game in which it is quite common for a player character to die in gruesome circumstances or end up in a mental institution.
 Eventual triumph of the players is not guaranteed.

 History

 The original conception of Call of Cthulhu was Dark Worlds, a game commissioned by the publisher Chaosium but never published.
 Sandy Petersen contacted them regarding writing a supplement for their popular fantasy game RuneQuest set in Lovecraft's Dreamlands.
 He took over the writing of Call of Cthulhu, and the game was released in 1981.
 Petersen oversaw the first four editions with only minor changes to the system.
 Once he left, development was continued by Lynn Willis, who was credited as co-author in the fifth and sixth editions.
 After the death of Willis, Mike Mason became Call of Cthulhu line editor in 2013, continuing its development with Paul Fricker.
-Together they made the most significant rules alterations than in any previous edition, culminating in the release of the 7th edition in 2014.
+Together they made the most significant rules alterations, more so than in any previous edition, culminating in the release of the 7th edition in 2014.